floodcode/lrc-client/communication.md

 # Communication between Client and Server
 Server communicates with Client by sending string commands.
-Once client accepts command, it sends back an binary representation of object `LRCDATA`.
-All data blocks in `LRCDATA` object are represented in big endian.
+Once client accepts command, it sends back an binary representation of object `LRCData`.
+All data blocks in `LRCData` object are represented in big endian.

 ## LRCData

-`LRCData` object

 | Type | Name |
 | ---- | --- |